mozilla/policy-templates/docs/index.md

 If `Value` is set to false, tracking protection is disabled and locked in both the regular browser and private browsing.

-If `Value` is set to true, tracking protection is enabled by default in both the regular browser and private browsing and the `Locked` value determines whether or not a user can change it.
+If `Value` is set to true, tracking protection is enabled by default in both the regular browser and private browsing.

+If `Locked` is set to true, users cannot change tracking protection values.

 If `Cryptomining` is set to true, cryptomining scripts on websites are blocked.